Hybrid parallel discrete adjoints in SU2: Introduction

 In this work, we extend the hybrid parallelism in SU2 to the discrete adjoint solvers, thereby making these advantages available to them as well.
-As a key step towards enabling hybrid parallel discrete adjoints, we apply OpDiLib\footnote{\url{https://www.scicomp.uni-kl.de/software/opdi/} and \url{https://github.com/scicompkl/opdilib}}, a novel add-on for operator overloading AD tools that enables the differentiation of OpenMP parallel codes \cite{BluehdornSG2023}.
+As a key step towards enabling hybrid parallel discrete adjoints, we apply OpDiLib\footnote{\url{https://scicomp.rptu.de/software/opdi/} and \url{https://github.com/scicompkl/opdilib} (both visited on July 16th, 2024)}, a novel add-on for operator overloading AD tools that enables the differentiation of OpenMP parallel codes \cite{BluehdornSG2023}.
 The resulting hybrid differentiation approach is visualized in \cref{figure:hybrid_parallel_ad}.
 As such, this work also demonstrates the applicability of OpDiLib to a large code base and its performance on large-scale test cases.
 While our focus is on single-zone problems and SU2's Reynolds-averaged Navier-Stokes (RANS) solver \cite{EconomonPCTA2016}, our insights and improvements are not specific to this setup, so that our work can also serve as a reference both for extending hybrid parallel discrete adjoints to other solvers within SU2 and for applications of OpDiLib to other software packages and AD workflows.

-The outline of this paper is as follows. \cref{sec:ad_workflow} provides a brief introduction to AD and an overview over the components of SU2's AD workflow, as all of these need to be regarded for the transition to hybrid parallel discrete adjoints that we address in detail in \cref{sec:enabling_hybrid_parallel_discrete_adjoints_in_su2}.
+The outline of this paper is as follows. \cref{sec:background} summarizes the background of our work.
+We provide a brief introduction to discrete adjoints and AD in \cref{sec:discrete_adjoints_and_ad}. \cref{sec:ad_workflow} highlights the components of SU2's AD workflow, as all of these need to be regarded for the transition to hybrid parallel discrete adjoints that we address in detail in \cref{sec:methods_implementation}. \cref{sec:enabling_hybrid_parallel_discrete_adjoints_in_su2} focuses on the transition from MPI-parallel to hybrid parallel discrete adjoints.
 We describe optimizations of the hybrid parallel discrete adjoint performance in \cref{sec:performance_optimizations}.
+In \cref{sec:benchmarking}, we evaluate the performance characteristics of our implementation by means of various performance studies.
 In \cref{sec:single_socket}, we assess the single-socket performance of hybrid parallel discrete adjoints in detail and showcase the effectiveness of the optimizations.
 We study the performance impact of loop parallelization strategies with respect to hybrid parallel discrete adjoints in \cref{sec:loop_parallelization}. \cref{sec:large_scale} focuses on the performance at large scale.
-Throughout, we identify promising targets for further performance improvements.
+Throughout, we discuss the results and identify promising targets for further performance improvements.
 We conclude our work in \cref{sec:conclusion}.